telerik/justmock-docs/basic-usage/mock/raises.md

 # Raises

-The `Raises` method is used to fire an event once a method is called.
-This topic goes through a number of scenarios where the `Raises` method is useful.
+Use `Raises` to fire a mock event automatically when a specific mocked method is called.
+Chain `Raises` on `Mock.Arrange` so the event fires each time the arranged method runs.
+This is the primary way to test that your code correctly handles events raised by its dependencies.

 Assume we have the following interface: